uiceds/project-team-front-row/manuscript.md

-## Analysis {.page_break_before}
+## PRJ2.1 Exploratory Data Analysis

 #### Exploratory Data Analysis

-The dataset that we have chosen describes the details surrounding motor vehicle crashes that have resulted in at least one fatality in the United States during 2015.
+The dataset that we have chosen describes the details surrounding motor vehicle crashes in the United States during the year 2015.

 From the data, we have interpreted that 32,166 fatal crashes occured in 2015.
-Out of the total number of crashes, 26.78 percent of them involved an intoxicated driver.
+Out of the total number of crashes, 26.78% of accidents involved an intoxicated driver.
 In the state of Illinois, 264 of 914 crashes involved a drunk driver (28.9%).
 More statistics are found in the table below.

   | Desc (2015)        | Statistic        |
   |:-----------------:|:-------------:|